entenschule/zoo2/proj/scripts/prop/log.md

-# log of added and removed properties
+# log of created and deleted properties

 Table rows are appended automatically.